Gaphodil/minimetroidvania-iv-speedrunning-info/skips.md

 ### Final Area

+On the second last save of the boots section, you can fall left from the starting position to a few jumps into the next save.
+(Thanks Huse!) [video](https://i.imgur.com/5DY2adW.mp4)

 On the first save of the water section, you can ascend on the left side of the screen, skipping two saves.

 ## Item Specific (Mostly Wind Gust Jump-Cancelling)